harpomaxx/corrheatmap-viz/README.md

-# A Correlation Matrix Heatmap Vizualization
+# A Correlation Matrix Heatmap Visualization

-A simple shiny app for vizualizing a dataset correlation matrix using an interactive heatmap.
+A simple shiny app for visualizing a dataset correlation matrix using an interactive heatmap.
-Useful for vizualizing datasets several variables.
+Useful for visualizing datasets several variables.

 ## Basic Usage

 Upload a CSV file and the correlation matrix will be plotted using the [d3heatmap package](https://github.com/rstudio/d3heatmap).
 A interactive heatmap implemenation with the following features:

 - Highlight rows/columns by clicking axis labels